hypo69/hypo/readme.md

-## Disclaimer

-Ten years ago, I needed a small module for minor automation of my activities, specifically for finding and purchasing small electronics, which I understood at the level of understanding the operation of various components.
-It started with an Excel spreadsheet and evolved into a comprehensive system.
-I am now developing a smart assistant module for professionals involved in procurement for manufacturing, technology, industry, and science, designed to streamline and enhance the search and acquisition of components and parts. 😊

----

 # Hypotez Project

 ## Project Description
+The project `hypotez` involves developing a personal AI assistant that will be trained to perform various tasks, including roles such as an insurance agent, real estate agent, sales specialist, HR representative, postal secretary, and more.
+Each assistant will require separate training for specific tasks, and models will be sold for different types of businesses.
+The goal of this project is to create an adaptive assistant capable of effectively handling complex tasks without requesting help during operation.

-The hypotez project is designed to streamline the process of hypothesis analysis and data analysis.
+In addition, there is the Hypotez project, which is designed to streamline the process of hypothesis analysis and data analysis.
 It offers a suite of tools and libraries to facilitate statistical analysis and data visualization, enabling users to efficiently analyze hypotheses and interpret data.
+Together, these projects aim to enhance productivity and improve decision-making processes in various domains.

 **In a Nutshell**: